szarroug3/dota-data/docs/orchestration-implementation.md

 ## Overview

 This document provides a comprehensive guide to the implemented backend orchestration system for the Dota Data dashboard.
-The system handles team import, background queueing of match and player data, and intelligent cache management with polling support.
+The system uses a simplified POST-only pattern that ensures data is always returned to the client, either immediately from cache or after waiting for background processing to complete.

 ## Architecture Summary